West Midtown: Nomenclature

 West Midtown is directly west of Midtown Atlanta, hence that name.
 The name for the area is a matter of debate.
 The name "West Midtown" is used by the neighbors' association in Home Park, the largest constituent neighborhood, the West Midtown Business Association, and Westside Provisions, a privately run commercial district.
 The Atlanta Convention & Visitors Bureau uses West Midtown and defines the Westside as consisting of West Midtown and Atlantic Station.

 Only "Westside" or "The Westside" is used by the Not for Tourists guide.

 Creative Loafing has used both "West Midtown" and "Westside", but now uses "Westside" in its official neighborhood guide.
 The West Midtown Design District uses both terms.
 Google Maps does not mark the area with a neighborhood name.

 Geography

 The borders of West Midtown are not defined officially by the city, as it encompasses several neighborhoods spread over multiple NPUs.
-Generally, though, West Midtown is bordered to the east by Northside Drive and Georgia Tech, to the north by Buckhead, to the west by Marietta Boulevard and Marietta Road, and to the south by Hollowell Parkway.
+Generally, though, West Midtown is bordered to the east by Midtown Atlanta and to the south by North Avenue.
+It starts with Georgia Tech on the south.
+It is bordered to the north by Buckhead, to the west by Marietta Boulevard and Marietta Road, and to the south on Hollowell Parkway.
 However, other sources define a larger area including parts of English Avenue and Bankhead, including the West Midtown Design District and The West Midtown Business Alliance.